capital-G/supercollider-wiki/Unit-Testing-Guide.md

 This guide is meant for SuperCollider users as well as developers working on the SuperCollider project.

-The first three sections -- "What is testing?" and "Testing terminology" -- are meant for those new to testing.
+The first two sections -- "What is testing?" and "Testing terminology" -- are meant for those new to testing.
 "The UnitTest class" is an introduction to the core unit testing framework in SuperCollider.
 "Unit testing guidelines" contains a list of general good-practice guidelines for writing and maintaining unit tests; "SCClassLibrary testing standards" apply specifically to